gorlapraveen/The-Learning-Documentation-Project/README.md

   **SSH Keys:**

+  1. SSH-Client :If you don't have ssh installed, normally the client is installed by default.
+If not it suffices to run as root:  Install it with `apt-get install openssh-client` .
+  2. SSH-server : The server allows to connect remotely and gets installed by running as root: `apt-get install openssh-server`
 For generating, show existing list, shh-add etc..

 * ssh key generation: `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" `.
 This creates a new ssh key, using the provided email as a label.